|

 liberty might be forever preserved.
 This hall and these

 premises are reverently dedicated."
+The honor Role

 (Names from collage)